kmontenero/data-docs/raw_data_collection_event_types/MBON_cruises/README.md

 # IMaRS MBON cruises
-MBON cruises taken in S FL starting in the 2016 and collections ongoing as of 2023.
+MBON started joining AOML's South Florida Ecosystem restoration research cruises taken in S FL starting in the 2016 and collections are ongoing as of 2023.
-2015 was a trial run, but funding began for the cruises in 2016.
+2015 was a trial run, but MBON's funding began for the cruises in 2016.

 Digna and Sebastian have created master spreadsheets to track this data that is stored in USF's box.com under mbon_imars_cruises.
 Sebastian's spreadsheet is programmatically generated and focuses in on a subset of the data.